-- Early in 2014, up to £13 million will be made available jointly by the Technology Strategy Board, the Department of Energy and Climate Change and the Nuclear Decommissioning Authority to help UK-based businesses take advantage of the opportunities that arise from new nuclear.
+- Early in 2014, up to £13 million was made available jointly by the Technology Strategy Board, the Department of Energy and Climate Change and the Nuclear Decommissioning Authority to help UK-based businesses take advantage of the opportunities that arise from new nuclear.
 This is part of a drive to grow a robust and sustainable UK supply chain by developing innovative products and services for the nuclear sector.
 The initiative will focus on key technology areas such as construction, manufacturing, operation, maintenance and decommissioning & waste.

 £13m Funding available for Nuclear R&D

-The competition has 2 strands:
+The competition had 2 strands: